Shuguang (spacecraft)

-Shuguang One (曙光一号), meaning "dawn" in Mandarin, also known as Project 714 (七一四工程), was the first crewed spacecraft proposed by the People's Republic of China during the late 1960s and early 1970s that was never built.
+Shuguang One (曙光一号 (ShǔGuāng Yī Hào, Dawn 1)), meaning "dawn" in Mandarin, also known as Project 714 (七一四工程), was the first crewed spacecraft proposed by China during the late 1960s and early 1970s that was never built.
 The design was for a two-person capsule similar to the Gemini spacecraft, that could be launched in 1973.
-Because of financial and political problems, Shuguang was cancelled on May 13, 1972.
+Because of financial and political problems, Shuguang was cancelled on 13 May 1972.

 Early development

 As the Chinese space program developed during the sixties, various proposals for crewed spacecraft were made.
 Serious planning began in 1966, with initial sub-orbital test flights with animals to be made before a crewed mission.
-However, shortly after these plans were made, several leading scientists attached to the project were denounced during the Cultural Revolution, bringing progress to a standstill.
+However, shortly after these plans were made, several leading scientists attached to the project were denounced during the Cultural Revolution and subsequently executed, bringing progress to a standstill.

 Planning

-As the Cold War space race for the Moon between the USSR and the United States reached its climax, the Chinese leaders in direct ideological conflict with the revisionist line of Nikita Khrushchev and therefore competing for the leadership of the communist world, decided not to give up the Moon and outer space to the only two superpowers.
+As the Cold War space race for the Moon between the Soviet Union and the United States reached its climax, the Chinese leaders in direct ideological conflict with the revisionist line of Nikita Khrushchev and therefore competing for the leadership of the communist world, decided not to give up the Moon and outer space to the only two superpowers.

 Thus, Chairman Mao Zedong and Zhou Enlai decided on July 14, 1967, to start China's own crewed space program.
 China first crewed spacecraft was named Shuguang-1 (曙光一号) in January 1968.
-China's Space Medical Institute (航天医学工程研究所) was founded on April 1, 1968, where space medical research were conducted.
+China's Space Medical Institute (航天医学工程研究所) was founded on 1 April 1968, where space medical research were conducted.
 The Central Military Commission issued the order of starting the selection of astronauts among the People's Liberation Army Air Force pilots.
 The criteria of selection were: 1.59 to 1.74 meters high, 24 to 38 years of age, 55 to 70 kg and 300 hours of flight time.
 At the end of 1969, after two months of selection and after the screening of 1918 pilots, 215 primary candidates were selected.
 Then a second phase of screening based on flying techniques, psychological, physiological and general medical examination criteria left only 88 candidates remaining.
 Dedication to Chinese revolutionary political ideas were also a determinant factor.
-Nineteen astronauts were chosen when the screening process ended on March 15, 1971, including Lu Xiangxiao, Wang Zhiyue, Dong Xiaohai and Fang Guojun.
+Nineteen astronauts were chosen when the screening process ended on 15 March 1971, including Lu Xiangxiao, Wang Zhiyue, Dong Xiaohai and Fang Guojun.
 During a conference in April 1971, it was decided that the spacecraft should follow the design of the two-person Gemini craft, and the program was deemed "Project 714" after the year and month of the conference.
 The astronauts were to begin training in November 1971, with the first mission planned for 1973.
 The Shuguang craft was developed for this purpose and was planned to be launched on the CZ-2A rocket.